porfiriopaiz/site/README.md

-You're absolutely right; I missed some of the critical "start from scratch" and directory navigation steps we covered earlier.
-I've integrated the full sequence—from cloning the repo to the final "nuclear" cleanup—into this updated version.

 # Pelican Static Site Generator (Podman Edition)

 These are my notes for setting up a containerized environment for Pelican.
 By using Podman, the entire Python stack is isolated from the host OS, avoiding version conflicts and ensuring a reproducible build environment.